percona/pg_tde/documentation/docs/faq.md

    * Ensure the decryption key is not linked to user accounts.

 * **PCI DSS 4.0** standards consider using only disk and partition-level encryption not enough to ensure PAN protection.
-It requires an additional layer of security that TDE can provide.
+It requires an additional layer of security that `pg_tde` can provide.

-TDE focuses specifically on data files and offers more granular control over encrypted data.
-It also ensures that files are encrypted on disk during runtime and when moved to another system or storage.
+`pg_tde` focuses specifically on data files and offers more granular control over encrypted data.
+The data remains encrypted on disk during runtime and when you move it to another directory, another system or storage.
+An example of such data is backups.
+They remain encrypted when moved to the backup storage.

 Thus, to protect your sensitive data, consider using TDE to encrypt it at the table level.
 Then use disk-level encryption to encrypt a specific volume where this data is stored, or the entire disk.